ParallelCoinTeam/parallelcoin/docs/index.md

   nodes and the workers just listen to whoever is also using the same key.
-A customised live linux USB will be available for both functions with an easy configuration file readable by windows for setting the password.
+A customised live linux USB will be available for both functions with an easy configuration file readable by windows for setting the password and payment addresses.

 ## Future directions